FuxiaoLiu/LRV-Instruction/README.md

 [[Project Page](https://fuxiaoliu.github.io/LRV/)] [[Paper](http://arxiv.org/abs/2306.14565)]

 You can compare between our models and original models below.
 If the online demos don't work, please email `fl3es@umd.edu`.
+If you find our work interesting, please cite our work.
+Thanks!!!

 📺